chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 If you get an error: `"%s" is not a valid image file.` means that the file is damaged in some way.
 Download the file to disk, save it again using any graphics program and add again to the page.
 If the error applies to individual images then you can ignore it - just the original images will load, not WebP.

-If you get an error: `"%s" converted to .webp is larger than original and has been deleted.` means the original image weighed less than WebP.
+If you get an error: `Image "%s" converted to .webp is larger than original and converted .webp file has been deleted.` means the original image weighed less than WebP.
 This happens when images have been compressed before.
 Disable the *"Automatic removal of files in output formats larger than original"* option in plugin settings to force always using WebP.

 In the case of the above problems, **contacting the support forum will be useless**.
 Unfortunately, we are unable to help you if your files are damaged.
 You have to fix it yourself.
 If you have previously used other tools that changed the original files and damaged them, you will do nothing more.